-(17) When completing the Application, how do I determine if my organization is a Financing Entity or an Affordable Housing Developer/Manager?
+(17) When completing the Application, how do I determine if my organization is using a Financing Entity approach or an Affordable Housing Developer/Manager approach?

 A Financing Entity is an entity whose predominant business activity is the provision of arm's length transactions and services to independent, unrelated parties, each acting in its own best interest.
-Such transactions support and promote affordable housing and/or community development through the provision of financial products that serve low income communities, individuals or families with low incomes or underserved markets or communities.
+When using a Financing Entity approach to carry out CMF activities, such transactions support and promote affordable housing and/or community development through the provision of financial products that serve low income communities, individuals or families with low incomes, or underserved markets or communities.